 Then, bake them under low heat for a while.
 I know it sounds vague, but it really depends on your oven size, the temperature, how much time you have, and your preferences.

-My oven was kinda cranky, so the temperature seemed to vary quite a bit.
-My mom suspects it's because I used fan mode, which kinda upset the thermostat's accuracy and consistency.
+My oven was somewhat cranky, so the temperature seemed to vary quite a bit.
+My mom suspects it's because I used fan mode, which kind of upset the thermostat's accuracy and consistency.
 I'm quite sure that 150 degrees Celsius for 20 minutes is too high and too long.
 That batch turned out rather too dark.
 130 degrees for 20 minutes yielded slightly lighter versions, but I felt it wasn't dry enough inside.
 I tried 110 degrees for 30 minutes and 100 degrees for 60 minutes, but both turned out just as dark as the 130 degrees batch, but not burned... so I think maybe it was a thermostat issue.

 Overall, the panettone rusk was amazing!
 It was more to the sweet side and very crumbly, reminding me of castella rusk.
 But it was different, because the panettone flavour gave it that slight sour and savoury taste, along with the winey taste.
 Furthermore, it was more crumbly than castella rusk, because the panettone is super airy and fluffy.
 It really had a melt-in-your-mouth texture to it.
 A very unique type of rusk indeed!